 2. Read about other crafts

 If you’re on the clock, don’t waste time.
 We are NOT condoning that.
 However, if you’re just not in it, take a few minutes (for a break) and look for something completely unrelated.
 When the memory on my Mac keeps floating higher, I restart.

 It takes the memory down.
 Instead of making a call that you’re not really there for, check on vacation destinations.
 Or, you could look at scores.
 Fantasy football stats.
 Something that can restart your mind for a minute.

 Once you find yourself in neutral, get back into the game.

-May sound silly, but if you stand like you were the fastest man in the world — you’ll think you’ve won something.
+It may sound silly, but if you stand like you were the fastest man in the world — you’ll think you’ve won something.

 It’s based on real science and communicated very well in this Ted Talk.